 Orlistat, a weight-loss drug, has been found to improve liver profile in patients with NASH and to help patients lose weight and decrease insulin resistance.
 Orlistat decreases lipid absorption.

 Metformin and thiazolidinediones have been found to be very effective in improving the lipid profile of patients with NASH and NAFLD when combined with weight loss and exercise.
 This effect can be explained by the close relationship between insulin resistance and the pathophysiology of NASH and NAFLD.

-Statins and gemfibrozil, both are lipid lowering drugs, have been studied in clinical trials with NASH patients and both improved the liver profile of patients with NASH.
+Statins and gemfibrozil, lipid lowering drugs, have been studied in clinical trials with NASH patients and shown to improve the liver profile in patients with NASH.
 Antioxidants such as vitamins E and C are also effective in decreasing liver fibrosis in patients with NASH.

 Finally, experimental work is being done on renin-angiotensin system blockers in animals with promising results.
 The renin-angiotensin system was targeted in patients with NASH because of a recent finding between the activation of the stellate liver cells responsible for hepatic inflammation and angiotensin II.